 His outlook is pragmatic, but he insists that “doesn’t mean you can’t be innovative at the same time”.

-Our virtual advisor, crystal, does exactly that.
+Our virtual advisor, Crystal, does exactly that.
 It makes analytics simple by putting all your data sources in one place and letting you get real-time insights from them by simply speaking.
-The likes of Allianz and Enel are using it to help team members make better data-driven decisions, no matter their data science expertise.
+The likes ofand Enel are using it to help team members make better data-driven decisions, no matter their data science expertise.

 Using machine learning, deep learning and context-based natural language processing, crystal is an innovative solution to a pertinent problem.
 But, what is this problem, exactly?